-Mr. Sammi has widely been recognized in the legal and mainstream press.
+Mr. Sammi, a member of the Skadden team selected as a finalist for The American Lawyer’s 2018 Litigation Department of the Year, has widely been recognized in the legal and mainstream press.
 His cases have been reported on, and he has been quoted by, outlets such as The New York Times, The Wall Street Journal, The Washington Post, CNBC, Bloomberg, Vanity Fair, BBC News, USA Today and The Hollywood Reporter, among many others.
-In the legal press, The American Lawyer described Mr. Sammi’s closing arguments in a jury trial as a “virtuoso performance.”
-Additionally, Mr. Sammi was named to the National Law Journal’s list of 2017 Intellectual Property Trailblazers for being an innovator in his field, and also has been selected for inclusion in Best Lawyers in America and Lawdragon 500 Leading Lawyers in America.
+In the legal press, The National Law Journal named Mr. Sammi as one of its 2017 Winning Litigators and has described his closing arguments in a jury trial as a “virtuoso performance.”
+Additionally, Mr. Sammi was named to The National Law Journal’s list of 2017 Intellectual Property Trailblazers for being an innovator in his field, was named as one of Law360’s 2017 MVPs for Trials and has been selected for inclusion in Best Lawyers in America and Lawdragon 500 Leading Lawyers in America.

 Mr. Sammi also obtained a multimillion-dollar jury verdict, damages award and permanent injunction for trade secret misappropriation and copyright infringement on behalf of a technology company in the U.S. District Court for the Southern District of Texas.
 In another action in the U.S. District Court for the Eastern District of New York, Mr. Sammi successfully defended a software development firm against a preliminary injunction for copyright infringement sought by a global technology firm.